NVSL/CSE141pp-Tool-Moneta/moneta/tutorial/writeup.md

 The **Cache Lines** and **Block Size** will change depending on your cache size.
 For this tutorial, you can leave these values as the defaults.

 The **Max Accesses** determines the maximum memory accesses Moneta will trace before stopping. `intro.cpp` should have fewer than 10,000,000 memory accesses, so you can leave this value as the default as well.
-For larger and/or longer running programs (i.e. programs with more than 10,000,000 memory accesses), you may need to increase this number so your target memory region is traced before Moneta stops.
-But, do note that larger values will load slower and can potentially crash Jupyter's notebook kernel.

 All paths and directories in Moneta are relative to the `moneta` directory.
 Since `intro` is located at `moneta/tutorial/intro`, enter `tutorial` as the **Working Directory** and `intro` as the **Executable Path**
-> Side Note: Leaving **Working Directory** empty and putting `tutorial/intro` as the **Executable Path** also works since `intro` doesn't need to run specifically in the **Working Directory**

 For the **Name for Trace**, you can enter any name you want.
 We will use the name `intro_trace` for this tutorial.